opea-project/GenAIInfra/helm-charts/README.md

 ## Generate manifests from Helm Charts

-Some users may want to use kubernetes manifests(yaml files) for workload deployment, we do not maintain manifests itself, and will generate them using `helm template`.
+Some users may want to use Kubernetes manifests (YAML files) for workload deployment, we do not maintain manifests itself, and will generate them using `helm template`.
-See update_genaiexamples.sh for how the manifests are generated for supported GenAIExamples.
+See `update_genaiexamples.sh` for how the manifests are generated for supported _GenAIExamples_.
-See update_manifests.sh for how the manifests are generated for supported GenAIComps.
+See `update_manifests.sh` for how the manifests are generated for supported _GenAIComps_.
 Please note that the above scripts have hardcoded settings to reduce user configuration effort.
 They are not supposed to be directly used by users.